-It’s unlikely that you will travel to India and cover the whole country in your first visit.
+It’s unlikely that you will travel to India and cover the whole country on your first visit.
 It’s better to focus on a couple of regions and do them justice, in order to make the most of your time.
 You can decide what sort of pace you want and go to particular areas accordingly.

-Indian cities like Mumbai, Delhi, Jaipur, Hyderabad and Chennai are undoubtedly adrenaline-fuelled, upbeat places.
+Indian cities like Mumbai, Delhi, Jaipur, Hyderabad, and Chennai are undoubtedly adrenaline-fuelled, upbeat places.
 But it is possible to travel around India for a long time without setting foot in one, instead of meandering through the more relaxing, rural areas.

 The Golden Triangle is the most traveled circuit in the country, taking you from impressive monuments to serene landscapes.
-Here you’ll cover Delhi, the Pink City of Jaipur and Agra, home of the Taj Mahal.
+Here you’ll cover Delhi, the Pink City of Jaipur, and Agra, home of the Taj Mahal.

 The state of Rajasthan is often the most popular with travelers, thanks to its mix of the mesmerizing desert landscape and unique cities, but there are plenty of other areas of India to discover for the second- or third-timer or travelers with more time on their hands.

 On the other side of the country, the palm-fringed coastlines of Goa draw crowds of international and domestic tourists to their lively beach resorts.
-Just down the coast, the quieter Kerala offers some of India’s best tropical beaches, tea and spice plantations and national parks housing elephants, tigers and monkeys.
+Just down the coast, the quieter Kerala offers some of India’s best tropical beaches, tea and spice plantations, and national parks housing elephants, tigers and monkeys.